ouseful-testing/Xouseful-testing.github.io/program/index.md

 layout: program
 ---

-__THE PROGRAMME IS CURRENTLY UNDER CONSTRUCTION — SUBJECT TO CHANGE__
+__THE PROGRAMME IS NEARLY THERE — BUT MAY STILL BE SUBJECT TO CHANGE__

-*Scroll the programme side to side to see all the stages...*
+*If necessary, scroll the programme side to side to make sure see all the stages...*